What is a group in group health insurance?

 While employers with fewer than 50 full-time employees aren’t legally required to offer health insurance, many still choose to do so.
 Offering health benefits is a great way to improve recruitment and retention, which is vital for an employer of any size.

-According to a recent PeopleKeep survey, 82% of employees say that an employer’s benefits package is an essential factor in whether they accept a job.
-Additionally, 87% say that having health insurance is “extremely important” to them.
+According to our 2024 Employee Benefits Survey, 81% of employees say that an employer’s benefits package is an essential factor in whether they accept a job.
+Additionally, 92% of employees believe health benefits are one of the most important perks to have at a company.

-The data shows that health benefits contribute positively to talent acquisition and retention.
+Offering comprehensive health benefits contributes positively to talent acquisition and retention.
 Happy and healthy employees tend to be more loyal, productive, and satisfied with your business.
 While health insurance plans can be costly, it’s in your best interest as a small business to offer a health benefit to stay competitive.

 What are the participation requirements for a group health insurance plan?

-To ensure they don’t lose money, an insurance company may require organizations to meet minimum participation requirements to purchase a group health insurance policy.
-For insurers, participation is the percentage of full-time employees who enroll in the group plan.
-The state and insurance companies set their own rates, but it’s often about 70%.
+Insurance carriers typically require organizations to meet minimum participation rules to purchase a group health insurance policy1.
+For health insurers, participation is the percentage of full-time employees who enroll in the group plan.
+States and insurance companies set their own rates, but the minimum percentage is generally around 70%.

-This requirement aims to prevent “adverse selection,” meaning only those who are frequently ill sign up for medical coverage, creating a group of high-risk individuals.
-By requiring a specific percentage of eligible employees to enroll, the health insurance company broadens the coverage pool and avoids groups comprised of mainly high-risk individuals.
+This requirement aims to prevent “adverse selection,” meaning only frequently ill individuals sign up for medical coverage, creating a high-risk group.
+By requiring a specific percentage of eligible employees to enroll, the insurance company broadens the pool of people and avoids groups comprised mainly of individuals in poor health.

-You must enroll at least 70% of your uninsured, full-time employees to meet this requirement.
-If some of your employees have single coverage, they won’t count toward the participation requirement.
+Most insurers typically require you to enroll at least 70% of your uninsured, full-time employees.
+If some of your employees have self-only coverage, they won’t count toward the participation requirement.
 The same is true if you have employees covered by their spouse’s insurance plan.

-There is an exception if you’re looking for a way around the 70% rule.
-The participation rule isn’t applicable if you enroll in a group plan through the Small Business Health Options Program (SHOP) program during the annual open enrollment period.
+If you’re looking for a way around the 70% rule, there’s an exception.
+The participation rule isn’t applicable if you enroll in a group plan through the Small Business Health Options Program (SHOP) during the annual open enrollment period2.

-This makes open enrollment period the best time to enroll if you know you have employees that won’t be participating in your group health plan and you don’t want to disqualify your company from getting group health insurance.
+This makes the open enrollment period the best time to enroll if you know you’ll have employees who won’t participate in your group health plan to ensure your company can get coverage.
+However, only some states still have SHOP exchanges.

 How can employers supplement their group health insurance plan?

-The rising cost of health insurance can leave small employers feeling like they have to settle for a reasonably priced but less comprehensive policy.
-However, the good news is that employers can supplement that coverage with an integrated HRA or a health stipend.
+Rising healthcare costs can leave small employers feeling like they must settle for a reasonably priced but less comprehensive policy.
+However, the good news is that employers can supplement that coverage with an integrated health reimbursement arrangement or a health stipend.

 Integrated HRA

-An integrated HRA, or a group coverage HRA (GCHRA), is an arrangement between an employer and employee designed to reimburse employees for medical costs that their group health insurance plan doesn’t fully cover.
+An integrated HRA, or a group coverage HRA (GCHRA), is an arrangement between an employer and employee designed to reimburse employees for medical costs their group health insurance policy doesn’t fully cover.

-An integrated HRA supplements the group health plan by helping to pay for out-of-pocket medical care expenses only.
-This means employees can’t request reimbursement for group insurance premium costs.
-Instead, employees can use the HRA’s allowance toward their deductibles, coinsurance, copayments, and other qualified out-of-pocket medical expenses.
+An integrated HRA supplements the group health plan by helping to pay for out-of-pocket medical expenses only.
+Employees can’t request reimbursement for group insurance premium payments.
+Instead, employees can use the HRA’s allowance on coinsurance, copayments, and other qualified out-of-pocket costs.

-Employers can set their own cost-saving rules regarding minimum deductibles, cost-sharing, explanation of benefits, and allowable expenses the GCHRA can reimburse to make the health benefit even more budget-friendly.
-And like with the excepted benefit HRAs (EBHRAs), employers can set different eligible employee classes.
+Employers can set unique cost-saving rules regarding minimum deductibles, cost-sharing, explanation of benefits, and allowable expenses the GCHRA can reimburse to make the health benefit even more budget-friendly.
+And like with the excepted benefit HRA (EBHRA), employers can set different eligible employee classes.

-Employee classes separate employees into groups by job-based criteria, such as full- and part-time status.
-Employees in different classes can be offered a benefit with different allowance amounts to save the employer money further.
+Employee classes separate employees into groups by job-based criteria, such as full-time and part-time employee status.
+To save you even more money, you can offer employees in different classes different allowance amounts.

 Health stipend

-With a health stipend, a small business can offer a fixed amount of money to its employees to help them pay for deductibles and out-of-pocket medical expenses outside their traditional group health plan.
-The amounts can be administered weekly, monthly, or annually and are typically included in your employees’ paychecks as added income.
+With a health stipend, a small business can offer its employees a fixed amount of money to help them pay for out-of-pocket costs outside their traditional group health plan, like dental coverage, entire premiums, and more.
+Employers can administer the stipend weekly, monthly, or annually.
+Business owners typically include the amount in their employees’ paychecks as extra income.

-However, it’s up to your employees how they want to spend the money.
-Even if this additional benefit is for medical bills, you can’t dictate its use.
+It’s up to your employees how they want to spend the money.
+You can't dictate its use even if this additional employee benefit plan is for out-of-pocket medical costs.

 It’s also important to note that stipend money is taxable income for the employee, and employers must pay payroll taxes on the amount.
-But because stipends are taxable non-wage income, they can be offered to employees who qualify for a premium tax credit.
+However, because the IRS considers stipends taxable non-wage income, you can offer them to employees who qualify for a premium tax credit and contract workers, like 1099 employees.

 What are small business alternatives to group health insurance?

-We know employer-sponsored health plans play a significant role in recruiting and retaining employees.
-Still, not every small business can offer group health insurance.
-Thankfully, there are other coverage options.
-Instead of offering traditional group benefits, more employers are choosing a stand-alone HRA.
+We know employer-sponsored health insurance plans play a significant role in recruiting and reducing employee turnover.
+Still, only some small businesses can offer group health insurance due to the high cost and participation requirements.
+Thankfully, there are additional coverage options.
+Instead of offering traditional group benefits, more employers are choosing a stand-alone HRA to cover their employees’ medical services.

-An HRA is a flexible alternative to traditional group health plans that can help businesses of all sizes control healthcare costs.
-With an HRA, you reimburse employees tax-free for out-of-pocket medical expenses and, sometimes, individual health insurance premium payments.
+An HRA is a flexible alternative to traditional group medical plans that can help businesses of all sizes control healthcare costs.
+With an HRA, you set a monthly allowance for your employees to buy medical services and items.
+Then, you reimburse employees tax-free for out-of-pocket costs, including individual plan premiums, after they incur an eligible expense.

-The qualified small employer HRA (QSEHRA) and individual coverage HRA (ICHRA) are two popular HRAs—both of which are exempt from minimum participation requirements and come with tax benefits.
+Two common types of HRAs are the qualified small employer HRA (QSEHRA) and individual coverage HRA (ICHRA).
+Both are exempt from minimum participation rules and offer tax benefits.

 Qualified small employer HRA (QSEHRA)

-A QSEHRA lets a small business reimburse their employees, tax-free, for qualified medical expenses, including monthly premiums, copayments, and coinsurance.
+A QSEHRA allows small business owners to reimburse their employees for qualified medical expenses, such as monthly premium costs, over-the-counter medicine, preventive services, and more.

 To offer a QSEHRA, you must:

-• Provide the HRA on the same terms to all full-time employees.
-You can also choose to offer the benefit to part-time employees.
+- Provide the HRA on the same terms to all full-time employees.
+You can also offer the benefit to part-time employees as long as they receive the same allowance as full-time workers.
+However, you can differ allowances by family status

 Individual coverage HRA (ICHRA)